 ENGINE FLUSHING

-Even for those engines equipped with closedwater-cooling, flushing with fresh water is recommended after each use in salty, polluted or brackish water to minimize the formation of deposits that can clog engine cooling passages.
+If your engines are not equipped with a closewater cooling system, fresh water flush your engines after each use in salty, polluted or brackish water.
+Flushing your engines will minimize the formation of deposits that can clog cooling passages.